singh-man/books/crackingTheCoding/05_bitManipulation.md

 **The Brute  Force Approach**

 An easy approach is simply brute force: count the number of 1s in n, and then increment (or decrement) until you find a number with the same number of 1s.
 Easy-but not terribly interesting.
-Can we do some­ thing a bit more optimal?
+Can we do something a bit more optimal?
 Yes!

 Let's start with the code for getNext, and then move on to getPrev.